Kandis kingdom

 Kandis was a kingdom based in the western-central region of Sumatra island, which is part of the modern-day Indonesian regions of West Sumatra, Jambi, and Riau.

 The kingdom of Kandis is estimated to have been established since c.
-14th century AD.
+1st century BC.
 Kandis is mentioned as one of the Majapahit territories (Nusantara) in an Old Javanese literary work of Nagarakretagama written in 1365 by Mpu Prapanca.